-Celebrating the 50th anniversary of the legendary franchise, the Swiss watchmaker has released its new Omega Seamaster 300M James Bond 007 50th Anniversary Collector’s Piece automatic diving watch.
+Celebrating the 50th anniversary of the legendary franchise, the Swiss watchmaker has released its new Omega Seamaster 300M James Bond 007 50th Anniversary Collector’s Piece diver.
 Sporting numerous references to the immortal franchise, the device may be of great interest to the huge crowd of fans.
 As one might have expected, the new timepiece was presented by Mr. Daniel Craig himself.

-During the fifty years of his brilliant career, Mr. James Bond has changed a great number of different watches (including quartz and even digital.)
-For the most die-hard fans his persona is mostly associated with Rolex divers.
+During the fifty years of his brilliant career, Mr. James Bond has changed many different watches (including quartz and even digital.)
+For the most die-hard fans, his persona is mostly associated with Rolex divers.
 However, for the last 17 years, starting with the Pierce Brosnan era, the most famous MI6 agent wears different versions of Omega Seamaster.

 Both versions come in nicely finished stainless steel cases equipped with easy to grasp unidirectional rotating bezel.